4.1. License Management¶

 Users.
 This section allows administrators to add or edit user accounts.

 Editing a user account does not require a password although the fields are shown in the dialogue.
+An initial password has to be provided for user creation, though.

 Access the user roles in